 Plant height (cm): The height of plants was measured by using a meter scale, from the soil surface to the apex of the fully opened leaves in centimetres.
 This measurement was taken at 30, 60, 90, and 120 days after sowing (DAS) for each of the 5 randomly selected and tagged plants in each plot.
 The measurements were then averaged to assess the effect of treatments on plant height.

-Number of branches plant-1: The number of primary, secondary, and tertiary branches were tallied from five randomly selected and labeled plants at the 60 DAS, 90 DAS and at harvest.
+Number of branches plant-1: The number of primary, secondary, and tertiary branches were tallied from five randomly selected and labelled plants at the 60 DAS, 90 DAS and at harvest.
 The total number of branches per plant was calculated by summing up the different branches, and the mean value was determined by dividing the total number of branches by the total number of plants.

-Leaf Area Index (L.A.I.): The leaf area was measured at 30-, 60- and 90-day stage calculating the leaf area index, the total numbers of leaf of five plants were divided into three groups i.e., small medium and large.
+Leaf Area Index (LAI): The leaf area was measured at 30-, 60- and 90-day stage calculating the leaf area index, the total numbers of leaf of five plants were divided into three groups i.e., small medium and large.
 The maximum length and width of the leaves of each group were measured.

 LAI= Leaf area